 Adding summaries to posts so that they are easier to process (in progress)

 One of the biggest steps I have been taking to improve my website for cognitive accessibility is adding summaries to the end of my posts so that it’s easy to recap what a given post was about, or people can just read the summaries and still use the information I wrote about.
-This is still a work in progress as over half of my posts currently do not have summaries, but it is something I am actively working on to help teach even more people about low vision and assistive technology.
+This isn’t available on all posts yet, but I am working on making my posts easier to skim through for all readers.

 Summary of how I optimize my website for cognitive accessibility

 - My blog theme is simple and consistent so that users can easily identify posts and pages, with clear and easy to read text

 - I do not have any pop-ups or advertisements on my website, as they can be distracting or difficult to close

 - My posts are structured with titles and headings so that users can easily focus on what they are reading

 - There are multiple ways to find content on my website, including category pages, tags, and the search bar